forrestdavis/PublicModelsAPI/README.md

 this code.
 If you run into errors on Mac with M1 see this [blog](https://jamescalam.medium.com/hugging-face-and-sentence-transformers-on-m1-macs-4b12e40c21ce).

-## Evaluation data

-Gulordava's data for English can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs/tree/main/data).
-What you'll want to do is create minimal pairs with context as the sentence and target as the differing part.
-Then it should be straightforward to evaluate some transformers.

 ## Quick run

 To run the code, simply enter: